stevebauman/translation/README.md

 Require translation in your composer.json file

-    "stevebauman/translation": "1.0.*"
+    "stevebauman/translation": "1.1.*"

 Then run the composer update command on your project source

     composer update

+#### Laravel 4

-Add the service provider to your `app.php` config file
+Add the service provider to your `app/config/app.php` config file

     'Stevebauman\Translation\TranslationServiceProvider',

-Add the facade to your aliases in your `app.php` config file
+Add the facade to your aliases in your `app/config/app.php` config file

     'Translation' => 'Stevebauman\Translation\Facades\Translation',